comunica/Documentation-Comunica/docs/core.md

 Once a Mediator chooses an Actor, this function will be called with the same input as was provided in the *test* call.

-TODO: maybe also include corresponding jsonld here? or make separate components section?

 ## Bus

 A Bus is an aggregation of Actors, providing several helper functions.
-Since the tasks of a Bus are quite simple, it is usually not needed to extend its functionality and can be instantiated directly if a new Bus is required.
+Since the tasks of a Bus are quite simple, it is usually not required to extend its functionality and can be instantiated directly if a new Bus is required.

 ```typescript